TeunMos/S3-DB04-Portfolio/Proof/Professional.md

 we sometimes also come up with proposals about a feature in the project (for example: *the gateway*).
 We first duscuss that with our stakeholders before we start with that feature.

+### Disagreements
+It can happen that we disagree with the stakeholders.
+For example at the sprint review for sprint 5  the stakeholders told us that they expected us to finish the project with all the requirements, which we just couldn't do.
+In that moment it was important that we communicated with them that that was not possible.
+They would probably be disappointed if we told them that but that is better than not telling them and they finding out afterwards.

 ## Our group
 To make sure we are on the same line when it comes to our communication in our group we have made a [code of conduct](https://github.com/Modus-1/documentation/blob/main/Documents/Code%20of%20Conduct.md).
 Our code of conduct contains things like naming conventions and the definition of done.